bloominstituteoftechnology/node-db-challenge/README.md

 When retrieving an `task` by _id_, add a property that lists all the `contexts` related to that task.

 _Good luck and have fun!_

+## Self-Study

+Explain the differences between relational databases and SQL

+- SQL is a language used to query through the relational database

+Why do tables need a primary key?

+- tables need primary keys because they are used for joining multiple tables

+What is the name given to a table that references the primary key on another table?

+- foreign key

+What do we need in order to have a many to many relationship between two tables?

+- A third table is needed to mediate between the many to many relationships